 Refugee Protection in Canada

-Canada has been viewed as a global leader with respect to refugee protection.
+Canada is viewed as a global leader with respect to refugee protection.
 It has signed the 1951 Convention Relating to the Status of Refugees other human rights instruments which protect refugees.
 Canada was the first country to set out guidelines for considering the refugee claims of women, and has taken an active role globally in the resettlement of refugees through both government and private sponsorship programs.
-In recent years however, Canada like many other countries, is creating more barriers for people seeking safety and security.
+However, Canada like many other countries, also creates barriers for people seeking safety and security.

 Amnesty International continues to advocate for the rights of refugees in Canada and globally, in order to ensure that governments live up to their human rights obligations to protect refugees, and to ensure that refugees and migrants are treated fairly and with dignity.

 An End to Immigration Dentention of Children?
 (29 November 2017)

 Tell Your MP the U.S.A. isn't safe for Refugees (31 January 2017 Blog)